Date

 When you walk on your flat roof (if it’s safe to do so), it should feel firm and solid underfoot.
 If you notice any areas that feel spongy, soft, or bouncy, that’s a major red flag.
 This often means that the insulation beneath the membrane is saturated with water, much like a giant sponge.
 This not only compromises your roof’s integrity but can also be a serious safety hazard.
 A waterlogged roof structure is a weak one.
 If you feel any instability, stay off the roof and contact a professional repair contractor right away to evaluate the situation.

-How to Choose the Right Flat Roof Repair Contractor
+How to Find the Right Flat Roof Specialist

 Finding the right contractor is just as important as identifying the problem with your roof.
 The right team will not only fix the immediate issue but also ensure the repair lasts, protecting your property for years to come.
 Taking the time to vet your options carefully will give you peace of mind and a better long-term result.
 Here’s what to focus on when making your choice.